Wheatley126/VRMod-Plus/README.md

     * Panels now render once per frame rather than 0.1 seconds after clicking them.
     * Menus are drawn using the same material, rather than a separate one for each.
     * Fixed clipping and translucency issues when rendering panels.
+    * Added support for translations in the built-in menus.

 * ### Mod Support
     * Weapons can specify a "Draw Mode" that functions regardless of the "Use Worldmodels" setting.
 Options are Viewmodel, Worldmodel, and Custom.